datastaxdevs/workshop-intro-to-graphql/README.md

 |**database name**| `workshops` |
 |**keyspace**| `intrographql` |

-_Note: If you already have a database named `workshops` you can just add the keyspace name `netflix` to it.
+_Note: If you already have a database named `workshops` you can just add the keyspace name `intrographql` to it.
 You may need to "Resume" the database first._

 The status will change from `Pending` to `Active` when the database is ready, this will only take 2-3 minutes.
 You will also receive an email when it is ready.